-- Differentiating/adapting our curriculum to ensure all pupils are able to access it. or example, by grouping, 1:1 work, teaching style and content of the lesson - Ensuring the knowledge and skills progression is adapted to meet the needs of the children - Differetiating questioning so that all children have - Adapting our resources and staffing - Using recommended resources such as: iPads, coloured overlays, visual timetables, visual aids, reward charts, larger font, ear defenders, widget images, weighted blankets, wedges, sensory tools, gym and peanut balls, wobble cushions - Careful consideration of seating plans - Providing calming corners in the classroom to support emotional regulation
+- Adapting our curriculum to ensure all pupils are able to access it.
+For example, by grouping, 1:1 work, teaching style and content of the lesson - Ensuring the knowledge and skills progression are adapted to meet the needs of the children - Adapting questioning so that all children can access the learning. - Adapting our resources and staffing - Using recommended resources such as: iPads, coloured overlays, visual timetables, visual aids, reward charts, larger font, ear defenders, widget images, weighted blankets, wedges, sensory tools, gym and peanut balls, wobble cushions - Careful consideration of seating plans - Providing calming corners in the classroom to support emotional regulation

-- Differentiating our teaching and personalising the learning for the child, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud and overlearning opportunites. - Access arranagements for some children when they complete assessments, such as additional time, scribes, readers and prompters - Work stations for some children who need quiet, distraction-free areas to work - Auditing the environment on a yearly basis to ensure physical needs are met.
+- Adapting our teaching and personalising the learning for the child, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud and overlearning opportunities. - Access arrangements for some children when they complete assessments, such as additional time, scribes, readers and prompters - Work stations for some children who need quiet, distraction-free areas to work - Auditing the environment on a yearly basis to ensure physical needs are met.

-5.8 Additional support for learning
+5.8 What additional support do we provide for learning?

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 High-quality teaching is our first step in supporting pupils who have SEND.
 Some identified children will need targeted intervention.
 The interventions run in the school may change, depending on the needs of the children, the expertise/training of the staff and current advice from external professionals.
-Interventions can be grouped according to the four main needs, although some are interchangeable.
+Interventions can be grouped according to the four main areas of need, although some are interchangeable.
 These interventions include (but are not limited to):